 TAMPA -- Steve Stamkos is one of the NHL's most feared snipers.
 But the two-time Rocket Richard winner knows how to be a playmaker as well.

-Stamkos could have tried for his third goal of the night with time winding down in regulation and the Tampa Bay Lightning scrambling for the tying goal against New Jersey.
+Stamkos could have tried for his third goal of the night with time winding down in regulation and the Tampa Bay Lightning scrambling for the tying goal against the New Jersey Devils.
 Instead, he found a wide-open Alex Killorn in the right circle for the tying goal with 15.1 seconds left to force overtime -- and shootout goals by Teddy Purcell and Victor Hedman gave the Lightning a 5-4 victory in new coach Jon Cooper's debut behind the bench.

 Stamkos, the NHL leader with 25 goals after his pair on Friday night, crossed up the defense with his perfect feed.